Cross Country Skiing in Mammoth Lakes

 The Tamarack Cross Country Ski Center is located up at Twin Lakes in the Mammoth Lakes Basin.

-This is your top choice for cross country skiing in the local area and all of California.
+This is your top choice for cross-country skiing in the local area and all of California.

-SKI TRAIL REGULATIONS: (From USFS Web Site) Dogs are not permitted on the groomed trails of either the Cross-Country Ski Center or on the Shady Rest Trail System.
+SKI TRAIL REGULATIONS: (From USFS Web Site) Dogs are not permitted on the Cross-Country Ski Center’s groomed trails or the Shady Rest Trail System.

 Walking is prohibited on any Blue Diamond Trail.
-This prohibition exists tree line to tree line in width along the length of the Blue Diamond Trail.
+This prohibition exists from tree line to tree line in width along the length of the Blue Diamond Trail.

-Snowmobiles or any other motorized vehicle are prohibited on the groomed trails of either Cross-Country Ski Center and on any Blue Diamond Trail.
+Snowmobiles or any other motorized vehicle are prohibited on the groomed trails of either Cross-Country Ski Center or on any Blue Diamond Trail.
 Snowmobiles may cross Blue Diamond ski trails at the right angles to reach their destination.
 Certain areas may be closed to entry by snowmobile.
-Check the ‘ Winter Recreation Map ‘ for these areas.
+Check the ‘Winter Recreation Map ‘for these areas.

 Bicycles are prohibited on the groomed trails of either Cross-Country Ski Center and on all marked ski trails when there is sufficient snow for skiing.